NordicSemiconductor/Android-nRF-Connect/documentation/Macros/README.md

 Requests the change of connection priority.
 Only the 3 given values are supported by Android API.

-This is not an asynchronuous method and will always end with a success, unless a serious problem occur.
-It does not mean that the requested parameters has been set.
+Until Android 8 this is not an asynchronuous method ending always with a success, unless a serious problem occur.
+It did not mean that the requested parameters has been set.
+From Android 8 there is a callback *onConnectionUpdated*, but it may be called with different parameters than requested.

 *Note:* Supported only on Android 5 and never devices.